Algorithm Changes: Changing Your Strategy

 Algorithm changes are coming...don't get stuck without a strategy for them!

 I’m sure you’ve already heard of the algorithm changes coming to Instagram and Twitter.
-What does it mean, how does it work and how should you change your social media strategy to compensate?
+But what do these changes mean, how do they work, and how should you change your social media strategy to compensate?
 That’s what we’re here to talk about!

 What is an Algorithm?